Merkel ally welcomes EU Brexit offer, warns UK against dividing bloc

 "The more access to the internal market Britain wants, the greater the trade-off and so the more Britain must submit to EU law," said Seif, warning Britain not to try to divide the bloc by negotiating with individual member states.

-"Should this transpire, it would be the end of the EU's good behavior and willingness to compromise, which can clearly be seen in the draft guidelines," he added.
+"Should this transpire, it would be the end of the EU's good behaviour and willingness to compromise, which can clearly be seen in the draft guidelines," he added.
+(Reporting by Paul Carrel; Editing by Gareth Jones)

-Steffen Seibert, Merkel's spokesman, told reporters on Friday that negotiations about a future free trade deal between Britain and the EU could take place only after the contours of the Brexit divorce talks were clear.

-Bavarian premier Horst Seehofer said it was important to quickly establish new parameters for trade with Britain, his state's third biggest European trading partner.